RECOVERY STARTS HERE!

 ASAP is committed to providing you and your teen with the most comprehensive evaluation available.
 At the conclusion of the ASAP assessment, your counselor will invite you to describe how you plan to follow through with the recommendations made for you and your child.
 If the recommendation is for a service that ASAP does not provide (like partial hospitalization, in-patient hospitalization, or detox), we are happy to help you find the appropriate doctor or facility to get your teen on the way to a healthy, sober life.

 We understand that this is a confusing and scary time for many families.
 Parents have told our staff that they have limited knowledge about the dangerous interaction between mental distress, substance use and social media on adolescents.
-Some have worried that they aren’t able to appropriately guide the discussions they have with their teens.
-We hope that by providing you with the following information, you will feel more informed and better able to guide your child through this difficult time.
+Some have worried that they aren’t able to appropriately guide the discussions they have with their teens and young adult children.
+We hope that by providing you with information, you will feel more informed and better able to guide your family through this difficult time.

 ASAP can help you and your family return to a healthy place.

-ASAP is the only treatment facility in the region that focuses solely on adolescents.
-We utilize ASAM guidelines for best treatment of adolescents with substance use disorders.
+ASAP is the only treatment facility in the region that focuses solely on adolescents and young adults.
+We utilize ASAM guidelines for best treatment of clients with substance use disorders.

-Key points to remember if the TRIP Program is recommended for your teen:
+Key points to remember if and intensive outpatient program is recommended:

-• We host on-site mutual support groups (NA, Nar-Anon, SMART Recovery, and SMART Friends and Family)
+- We host on-site mutual support groups (NA, Nar-Anon, SMART Recovery, and institutional AA meetings during TRIP and PIVOT)

-• Rolling admission so you don’t have to wait to get the help your family needs
+- Rolling admission so you don’t have to wait to get help

-• Family Medical Leave forms are completed at no charge to support family involvement.
+- Family Medical Leave forms are completed at no charge

 Your child may say, “I want to maintain my drug or alcohol use and continue living my current ‘lifestyle,’ regardless of the consequences.”